Hospitality Management Courses

 • Completed a recognised ELICOS program and achieved an English Proficiency level of upper intermediate or equivalent.

-Pathways Students who complete this course may wish to continue their education into a range of Advanced Diploma qualifications, such as the SIT60316 Advanced Diploma of Hospitality Management.
-After graduating, you could find employment in the following positions:
+Students who complete this course may wish to continue their education into a range of Advanced Diploma qualifications, such as the SIT60322 Advanced Diploma of Hospitality Management.

 • banquet or function manager